If you’re looking for a guide to cherry blossom meanings, you’ve come to the right place.

 Cherry Blossom Trees (Sakura) Meaning in Japan

 In Japan, cherry blossoms have special meaning.
 Here, the sakura tree is renowned and viewed as a symbol of good times.
 When cherry blossoms are in bloom, people will celebrate, hosting “cherry blossom parties” with friends and colleagues.

 This custom, known as “hanami,” can be traced back to more than a thousand years and literally means “watching blossoms.”
 This ritual has deep cultural and religious roots.

 Japanese gather under the trees every April, celebrating new beginnings and the upcoming year – which should be promising and bright.

 The fiscal and school years in Japan both begin in April, which is the cherry blossom season also known as the season of the “sakura flower.”
 Japanese cherry blossoms represent a fresh start and are celebrated all throughout the country.

 Japanese cherry blossoms are also tied closely to “bushido,” or “the way of the warrior.”
 This moral code was followed by samurai, feudal Japan’s ancient warriors, known for their moral code and suicide missions.
 This code required respect, discipline, and honor.

-Fallen cherry blossom petals were believed to symbolize the end of the samurais’ lives.
+Fallen petals from Japanese cherry blossoms were believed to symbolize the end of the samurais’ lives.
 In World War II, the blossoms held a similar meaning, as Japanese pilots painted their warplanes with the imagery before embarking on their missions.